-Jim Work, born 1944, likes to draw the vernacular architecture of the midwest: water towers, two story brick buildings, barns, and wind mills.
+Jim Work, born 1944, liked to draw the vernacular architecture of the midwest: water towers, two story brick buildings, barns, and wind mills.

-He then colors them in with crayon and uses popsicle sticks as his straight edge.
-Once he has colored his buildings he rubs the surface with the side of his popsicle stick to smooth it out.
+He then colored them in with crayon and uses popsicle sticks as his straight edge.
+Once he had colored his buildings he rubbed the surface with the side of his popsicle stick to smooth it out.

-The effect of this technique transforms ordinary crayon into a lustrous surface.
+The effect of this technique transformed ordinary crayon into a lustrous surface.

-Jim is developmentally disabled and autistic.
-Most of his buildings come from his imagination, yet reflect the common structures of small towns in the midwest.
+Jim is developmentally disabled and autistic and no longer able to make art.
+Most of his buildings came from his imagination, yet reflect the common structures of small towns in the midwest.

 A one-person show of Jim Work's largescale highway drawings were exhibited at Intuit in Chicago, the summer of 2001.

 Prices available upon request.